port22/docker/README.md

 # Collection of Docker Service Definitions and tools to create a Docker Swarm cluster

 ### Requirements:
-- for redundancy, run three swarm managers (from where all commands are run)
+- for redundancy, run three swarm managers
   - `docker swarm init` and `docker swarm join`
 - create a private swarm ingress network under which all services can communicate with each other
   - `docker network create --driver=overlay private`